 The subscription market offers predictable business - you know exactly how much you’re shipping and billing at a regular interval.
 If you’re a planner, the predictable nature of the business is amazing.
 If your business model is related to digital access or gated-content, you may be more attuned to subscriber churn and lifetime value.

-From a shipping point of view, the inventory or purchasing team is going to need advanced reporting tools in order to make forecasting, planning and purchasing decisions.
+From a shipping point of view, the inventory or purchasing team is going to need advanced reporting tools in order to make forecasting, planning, and purchasing decisions.

-On a digital access and gated-content perspective, there isn’t any shipping, but you need access level reporting to gain insight into the level of activity by your subscriber base.
+From a digital access and gated-content perspective, there isn’t any shipping, but you need access level reporting to gain insight into the level of activity by your subscriber base.
 Whether or not the platform includes access and engagement analytics as part of its core, you will want to integrate access reporting into your analytics platform.

 # of new subscriptions (overall & by product)